coinchimp/coinchimp/docs/blog/posts/2024/Atomic-Composability-The-Future-of-Kaspa-and-zk-Rollups.md

 ---

 **Hey everyone, welcome back to Coinchimp!**
-If you haven’t seen it yet, Yonatan Sompolinsky recently shared an insightful post on X (formerly Twitter): [Link](https://x.com/hashdag/status/1856484298792018049).
+If you haven’t seen it yet, Yonatan Sompolinsky recently shared an insightful post on X: [Link](https://x.com/hashdag/status/1856484298792018049).
 The post dives into "Atomic Composability and Other Considerations for L1/L2 Support."
 It’s an exciting look at how Kaspa is improving smart contract solutions.

 The paper is a bit technical, so here’s my simplified breakdown of what it all means and why it matters.
 Let’s start!